otterparalsy1s/otterparalsy1s/README.md

 ### Hi there, folks! 👋

 I'm Alizain Saeed livin' in the old streets of Pakistan.
-I'm a coder you codes for fun.
+I'm a coder who codes for fun.

 - 🔭 I’m currently working on Creating more projects.
 - 🌱 I’m currently learning Python